philippe44/AirConnect/README.md

 - `latency <[rtp][:http][:f]>` 	: (default: (0:0))buffering tweaking, needed when audio is shuttering or for bad networks (delay playback start)
 	* [rtp] 	: ms of buffering of RTP (AirPlay) audio.
 Below 500ms is not recommended.
 0 = use value from AirPlay.
 A negative value force sending of silence frames when no AirPlay audio has been received after 'RTP' ms, to force a continuous stream.
 If not, the UPnP/CC player will be not receive audio and some might close the connection after a while, although most players will simply be silent until stream restarts.
 This shall not be necessary in most of the case.
-	* [http]	: ms of buffering silence for HTTP audio (not needed normaly, except for Sonos)
+	* [http]	: ms of buffering silence for HTTP audio (not needed normally, except for Sonos)
 	* [f]		: when network congestion happens, source frames will not be received at all.
 Set this parameter to force sending silence frame then.
 Otherwise, no HTTP data will be sent and player might close the connection
 - `drift <0|1>`	   : enable adding or dropping a frame when case source frames producion is too fast or too slow
 - `enabled <0|1>`  : in common section, enables new discovered players by default.
 In a dedicated section, enables the player